jkeuper/jkeuper.github.io/_posts/2017-08-25-exploring-upnp.md

 categories: security draft
 tags: upnp hack draft
 featured_image: '/images/posts/mediaplayer1.png'
+lead_text: 'UPnP is a network technology that lets devices on your network set up rules on your router or modem automatically to allow the connections they need.
+UPnP is a really simple way to make sure you can connect to all kinds of services and is often recommended.'
+---

-lead_text: 'To me Universal Plug and Play (UPnP) alway was a mysterious protocol.
+To me Universal Plug and Play (UPnP) alway was a mysterious protocol.
 When some cool program required an open port, UPnP made it happen.
 When some fancy program did not work, someone would ask me: "Did you enable UPnP"?
 Right, I forgot...
-I had no clue what magic UPnP did for me.'
+I had no clue what magic UPnP did for me.
----

-**Note: this is a draft...**

 The problem UPnP solves, in this case, is simple.
 Almost every home network uses Network Address Translation (NAT), so your internal devices cannot be reached unless you map a port on the external IP interface, to a port of a computer on your internal network.